and thought that this would be a good promotion. So they approached the

-They then sent emails to AOL members that had hiking or backpacking in their online profile as well as other intersted individuals asking if they would like to participate in a tag team relay hike of the Appalachian Trail.
+They then sent emails to AOL members that had hiking or backpacking in their online profile as well as other interested individuals asking if they would like to participate in a tag team relay hike of the Appalachian Trail.
 They divided the AT up into 60 segments.
 Each segment was about 30-50 miles.
 They then assigned people that responded yes to their email request to various teams.
 These segments would then each have a team assigned to it. .
 Each team would have 1 to 7 members.
 The hike was scheduled to start on National Trails Day, Saturday, June 3, 1995 on Mount Katahdin, ME and end on Springer Mountain, GA on Sunday, December 31, 1995.
-It should be noted that there was another tag team relay hike of the AT in 1995 that was organized by a of group of newspaper reporters.
+It should be noted that there was another tag team relay hike of the AT in 1995 that was organized by a group of newspaper reporters.

 A team leader was assigned to each team.
-The way the hiked worked was that a rock from Mount Katahdin, a trip log and a flag was passed from team to team.
+The way the hike worked was that a rock from Mount Katahdin, a trip log and a flag was passed from team to team.
 Each team had 4 to 5 days to complete their segment.
 The members of each team were required to have their own eqipment, be in good shape and be familiar with their assigned area.

 I replied yes to the email that I got asking if I wanted to participate in this tag team relay hike.
 Originally I wanted to do the segment from Harpers Ferry, WV to Linden, VA.
 However, the organizers told me that segment was full and asked if I wanted to be part of the Maryland team.
 I said yes.
 They then asked me if I wanted to be the team leader.
 I said yes to that also.
 Our team number was 29 out of 60.
 Since I worked at AOL at the time and they were a sponsor, I was able to actually get paid while doing this hike.

 So I contacted the other members of our team that spring.
 We had numerous email conversations throughout the next few nonths about things like where we should camp, how far should we hike each day, what should we carry, etc. We had a couple of practice hikes before we were scheduled to hike our segment.
 What we did was carry loaded backpacks on day hikes.
 We hiked in

 Now for confession time: I had never backpacked before in my life!
 I am pretty sure that the other 6 members in our group had done so.
 I had done a lot of day hiking and a good deal of car camping.
 But I had never

 Now for a few things that were not in the trip log.
 It was cold the night before the hike.
-Some of us camped out the night before the hike within PenMar Park.
+Some of us camped out the night before the hike within PenMar Park, which was prohibited shortly after our trip.
 I had a cheap sleeping bag and the cold kept me awake.
 I also had a tough time sleeping because, when the bars closed at 2:00 AM in Thurmont, MD, all the rowdies drove up to PenMar Park and were driving around the park quickly, laughing and blasting their music.